How to Clean Indoor Concrete (Part 1)

 Once chewing gum, grease spots, candle wax, and other surface issues have been removed using your specialty products and tools, it is time to scrub the floor.
 Locate a nearby water source for filling the mop bucket.
 Determine the best way to dispose of waste water from the tank vacuum.
 Move the cleaning equipment and detergent to a handy location.
 Visually slice the area into sections of about ten feet by ten feet, like a grid.
 Plan to work toward an exit from the area so you don’t keep traipsing over your cleaned sections.
 For efficiency, two people are optimum for areas up to five thousand square feet.
 One runs the rotary machine; the other handles the mop, the tank vacuum, and the carting of water, both clean and dirty.

-At this point, I will pause with Part One.
-The next issue of Eclean Magazine will have Part Two, where I will cover more details about indoor slab cleaning, especially how to quote a job like this.
+For more information, read Part Two, where I will cover more details about indoor slab cleaning, especially how to quote a job like this.
 The teaser: refinishing indoor concrete is a snap, but other floors in the home may benefit from the same acrylic finishing.
 Don’t lose the opportunity to make more money while you’re right there.
 Never forget: efficiency is the key if you want to retain more profits from your hard work!